mrciolino/wiki-backup/Adventures/Woolhope.md

   <summary>
     📖 <strong>Session 1</strong> 📖

-In the first session of Woolhope, three eccentric villagers—spaghetti warlock Alfredo, vampire-thrall Kael, and amnesiac doctor Roy—serve the vampiric patron Rye Linguinius in a magically shielded village caught between warring factions, but their discovery of Arfer, a soldier marked by Rye’s rival the Red Archon, sets off a chaotic chain of events including botched healing, divine warnings, and the kidnapping of village elder Aynuk in a desperate attempt to conceal Arfer’s identity before outside forces arrive.
+In the first session of Woolhope, three eccentric villagers—spaghetti warlock Alfredo, vampire-thrall Kael, and amnesiac doctor Roy—serve the vampiric patron Rye Linguinius in a magically shielded village caught between warring factions, but their discovery of Arfer, a soldier marked by the Red Archon, sets off a chaotic chain of events including botched healing, divine warnings, and the kidnapping of village elder Aynuk in a desperate attempt to conceal Arfer’s identity before outside forces arrive.

 **👇 Click to View Log 👇**
   </summary>